lamps-wg/cms-kyber/draft-ietf-lamps-cms-kyber.md

 # Use of the ML-KEM Algorithm in CMS {#sec-using}

 The ML-KEM algorithm MAY be employed for one or more recipients in the CMS enveloped-data content type {{!RFC5652}}, the CMS authenticated-data content type {{!RFC5652}}, or the CMS authenticated-enveloped-data content type {{!RFC5083}}.
-In each case, the KEMRecipientInfo {{!I-D.ietf-lamps-cms-kemri}} is used with the ML-KEM algorithm to securely transfer the content-encryption key from the originator to the recipient.
+In each case, the KEMRecipientInfo {{!RFC9629}} is used with the ML-KEM algorithm to securely transfer the content-encryption key from the originator to the recipient.

-Processing ML-KEM with KEMRecipientInfo follows the same steps as Section 2 of {{!I-D.ietf-lamps-cms-kemri}}.
+Processing ML-KEM with KEMRecipientInfo follows the same steps as {{Section 2 of RFC9629}}.
 To support the ML-KEM algorithm, a CMS originator MUST implement the Encapsulate() function and a CMS responder MUST implement the Decapsulate() function.

 ## RecipientInfo Conventions {#sec-using-recipientInfo}

-When the ML-KEM algorithm is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure as defined in {{!I-D.ietf-lamps-cms-kemri}}.
+When the ML-KEM algorithm is employed for a recipient, the RecipientInfo alternative for that recipient MUST be OtherRecipientInfo using the KEMRecipientInfo structure as defined in {{!RFC9629}}.
 The fields of the KEMRecipientInfo MUST have the following values:

 > version is the syntax version number; it MUST be 0.

 > rid identifies the recipient's certificate or public key.

-> kem identifies the KEM algorithm; it MUST contain one of id-ML-KEM-512, id-ML-KEM-768, or id-ML-KEM-1024.
+> kem identifies the KEM algorithm; it MUST contain one of id-alg-ml-kem-512, id-alg-ml-kem-768, or id-alg-ml-kem-1024.
 These identifiers are reproduced in {{sec-identifiers}}.

 > kemct is the ciphertext produced for this recipient.